pjf/pjf.github.io/personal/_posts/2014-09-03-do-what-you-love.md

 as "love".

 I didn't properly understand God's message until I sought out my friend
-{% t geekstar1337 Claire %}, who has many more burns under her belt, and always gives great advice.
+{% fb GeekStarCostuming Claire %}, who has many more burns under her belt, and always gives great advice.
 We met one year in the Muggle world, when she snuck me into a Harry Potter convention in Portland.
 I found Claire sitting on a dusty street corner, alternatively applying her face painting talents, and heckling passers-by to